Dodgers go cold in Boston, then fall behind 2-0 to Red Sox

 "They live baseball 24 hours, seven days a week," said Boston manager Alex Cora, who played for the Dodgers from 1998-04 and for the Red Sox from 2005-08.
 "They were into every pitch.
 Two strikes, they stood up.
 Madson came in and he was wild, and they were screaming and they were loud.
 Sometimes we take them for granted, honestly."

 If Los Angeles is to recover, it will be at Chavez Ravine.
 The temperature for last year's World Series opener at Dodger Stadium was 103 degrees.
 A more temperate mid-80s is forecast for Friday, when rookie Walker Buehler starts against Rick Porcello in an attempt to spark a turnaround.
-With a right-hander on the mound for Boston, the Dodgers' top three home-run hitters are likely to be back in the starting lineup: Cody Bellinger, Max Muncy and Yasmani Grandal, all left-handed hitters.
+With a right-hander on the mound for Boston, most of the Dodgers' top four home-run hitters are likely to be back in the starting lineup: left-handed batters Max Muncy, Joc Pederson, Yasmani Grandal and Bellinger were all benched in Boston.

 "We're going to shuffle it up for Game 3, but it's not because of necessarily performance, it's kind of who the starting pitcher for those guys is," Roberts said.